haaboo/r/_episodes/13-Data-Verbs---summarise.md

 {: .challenge}

 ## Sorting your results
-If you are wanting to sort your resulting data frame by a particular variable, use `arrange()`
+If you need to sort your resulting data frame by a particular variable, use `arrange()`

 ~~~